 Is Your Clothing Culturally and Climate Appropriate?

-The company that organizes your short-term mission trip should provide you with a list of appropriate clothing.
+In Motion Ministries will provide you with a list of appropriate clothing.
 Ask about swimwear, sleepwear, graphic t-shirts, the length of skirts, pants, shorts, and tops, as well as what people in that country wear to church.
 You may also need to cover tattoos in certain cultures.
 Also, keep in mind the temperature and humidity of the location.
 A hot and tropical climate in a Muslim nation may require you to wear long sleeves and pants, but be smart about it and leave clothing made of heavy materials at home.

 Are Your Belongings Sending the Wrong Message?

-You are an ambassador of your country and you don’t want to present yourself as materialistic and vain.
 Aim to blend in with the people around you.
 If you’re traveling to a poverty-stricken neighborhood, it’s not appropriate to bring along your diamond rings and expensive cameras.
 You want to exercise humility.
 In the same vein, it’s advised not to bring gifts to shower on middle-class or even poorer communities because it increases the poverties of community, being, and stewardship, as well as undermining local assets.

 What Items Might Not Be Available?